Electoral district of Cottesloe: History

 Barnett led the Liberals to a decisive victory in 2013, but was heavily defeated in 2017 and returned to the backbench.
 As a measure of how safe this seat has been for the Liberals, Barnett suffered a swing of 7.8 percent but still retained it with a comfortable margin of 63.3 percent, making Cottesloe the Liberals' safest metropolitan seat and the second-safest statewide.
 He resigned later in 2018, and businessman David Honey easily retained the seat for the Liberals with a healthy swing in his favour.
-At the next state election in 2021, Cottesloe became one of only two remaining Liberal-held seats, and the only Liberal held seat in Perth.
+At the next state election in 2021, Honey lost 10 percent of his primary vote, but retained the seat on 57 percent of the two-party vote, dropping Cottesloe to fairly safe for the first time since 1983.
+Cottesloe became one of only two remaining Liberal-held seats, and the only Liberal held seat in Perth.
 Honey became the leader of what remained of the Liberal Party.
 Honey therefore became the third member for Cottlesloe and in a row to serve as leader of the state Liberal Party.

-He was defeated in preselection in February 2024 by Sandra Brewer, who succeeded Honey as the member for Cottesloe in the 2025 state election.
+Honey lost preselection in February 2024 to Sandra Brewer, who retained Cottesloe for the Liberals in the 2025 state election.
+Brewer was immediately promoted to the opposition front bench as shadow Treasurer.